mikeprivette/mikeprivette.github.io/README.md

 Technology alone does not solve most problems; applying the right combination of approach, attitude, and problem-solving is often more important than the technology itself.

-In my spare time:
+## Things I enjoy

 - I'm a fitness enthusiast.
 - I like writing.
+- I like spreadsheets.
 - I like building businesses and building products.
 - I like to tinker with new technologies.
 - I like reading about developing IT and cybersecurity news.
-- I like reading about philosophy.
+- I like reading about history, science, and philosophy.

 ## Writing